 Let’s keep kids busy!
 Even older children will love these indoor fun ideas.
 Here are 201+ free and cheap indoor activities for kids that will keep them busy on rainy days and when you’re not feeling like going out!
 Find some things at the Dollar Store and get started. (originally published 5/14)

-- I used a bread knife and cut the pool noodle (you can find a bunch here if you’re making many for multiple children or for a party) in the middle to cut it exactly in half (don’t tell my hubby I used his precious knife to cut foam…ahhhhh) 😉
+- I used a bread knife and cut the pool noodle.
+You can find a bunch here if you’re making many for multiple children or for a party.
+Slice each lengthwise in the middle, so it’s cut exactly in half.

-- Then we found a chair in the living room that was tall enough to rest one end on to make a pool noodle slide of sorts
+- Then find a chair tall enough to rest one end on to make a pool noodle slide of sorts

 - Find a few bouncy balls or marbles that can be rolled down it

 - This indoor game will keep them busy for quite some time.

 Let your children find where it might work in the house.
 “What is high enough so our balls will roll down?” ask them.
 Of course make sure if you have little ones who put things in their mouths that you monitor them closely.
 Balls can be a choking hazard.
 Or find larger balls that aren’t heavy to roll down it.

 - You could duct tape or use masking tape to bind toilet paper rolls together to make something similar to this too!
 It’s great indoor fun for all.

 This is a really fun and free indoor activity for kids if you already have everything at home like we did!